-For any day of the week the Employee is required to travel, exclusive of other work performed, to a location outside of the provincial Home Zone, the Employee shall receive a four (4) hour minimum call as a travel allowance; if such travel time is over four (4) hours, then the Employee shall receive the actual travel time to the location and full per diem as per section 19.6.
-This is inclusive of the sixth or seventh day of the week but if this travel occurs on a Statutory or Proclaimed Holiday, the payments under this Section 19.27.
-Employees shall receive per diem as described in Section 19.6 for meals as follows: on a (four) 4 hour travel-to call per diem will be paid for lunch and supper; for a (four) 4 hour travel-from call per diem will be paid for breakfast and lunch.
+For any day of the week the Employee is required to travel, exclusive of other work performed, to a location outside of the provincial Home Zone, the Employee shall receive a four (4) hour minimum call as a travel allowance; if such travel time is over four (4) hours, then the Employee shall receive the actual travel time to the location and full per diem as per Article 19.6.
+This is inclusive of the sixth or seventh day of the week but if this travel occurs on a Statutory or Proclaimed Holiday, the payments under this Article will be paid as per Article 16.
+Travel time on a travel-only day is not work time notwithstanding Article 19.27.
+Employees shall receive per diem as described in Article 19.6 for meals as follows: on a four (4) hour travel-to call per diem will be paid for lunch and supper; for a (four) 4 hour travel-from call per diem will be paid for breakfast and lunch.